rust-lang/rust/doc/tutorial.md

 tutorials](#what-next) cover specific language features in greater depth.

-This tutorial assumes that the reader is familiar with the basic concepts of programming, and has programmed in one or more other languages before.
-We will often compare Rust to other languages, particularly those in the C family.
+This tutorial assumes that the reader is already familiar with one or more more languages in the C family.
+Understanding of pointers and general memory management techniques will help.

 ## Conventions